DanGeorge35/iRechargeTakeHomeTest/README.md

    purchase functionality.
 It only provides information about what products are available and how to access it.

-## Running the Application Locally

 ## Documentation

-The documentation for all endpoints implemented for the iRechargeTakeHomeTest API can be found [here](https://documenter.getpostman.com/view/10671823/2sA3JM6gEWhttps://documenter.getpostman.com/view/10671823/2sA3JM6gEW).
+The documentation for all endpoints implemented for the iRechargeTakeHomeTest API can be found here [https://documenter.getpostman.com/view/10671823/2sA3JM6gEW](https://documenter.getpostman.com/view/10671823/2sA3JM6gEW).

 ## Technologies